-This cursed, troublesome Coke bottle is believed to be a gift from the gods – at first a symbol of beauty and usefulness, later a cause of hate, jealousy, and violence.
+This cursed, troublesome Coke bottle is believed to be a gift from the gods as, at first, it’s a symbol of beauty and usefulness – for carrying water, pounding roots, smoothing out snakeskins and many other uses.
+But later, the bottle becomes a cause of hate, jealousy, and violence.

-The artefact of civilisation disrupts the loving, placid happiness of these tribal innocents, and one brave young native is dispatched to return the awful thing to the god that sent it in the first place.
+The artefact of civilisation disrupts the loving, placid happiness of these tribal innocents, and one brave young native called Xi (a real tribal bushman from the Kalahari named Nixau) is dispatched to return the awful thing to the god that sent it in the first place.

-The story is interrupted by a flaky microbiologist from a nearby game reserve – a pretty, prim, and very proper girl who is on her way to teach in a mission school in the desert – and a group of murderous revolutionaries who have just bungled an assassination attempt on the president.
+The story is interrupted by Kate Thompson (Sandra Prinsloo), a flaky microbiologist from a nearby game reserve – a pretty, prim, and very proper girl who is on her way to teach in a mission school in the desert – and a group of murderous revolutionaries – led by Sam Boga (Louw Verwey) – who have just bungled an assassination attempt on the president.